MicrosoftDocs/architecture-center/docs/framework/hybrid/hybrid-opex.md

 ## Principles

-### Monitor your entire IT estate regardless of where your resources are stored.
+### Monitor your entire IT estate<!--CAF Overlap "entire IT estate"--> regardless of where your resources are stored.

 - **Azure Arc enabled data services**
-   - Better data estate planning and control: Single view of all data assets for easy tracking and IT control over sprawl.
+   - Better data estate planning and control: Single view of all data assets for easy tracking and IT control over sprawl.<!--CAF Overlap-->
-   - Improve IT productivity: No end of support for traditional on-premises database SW, full automation to enable management at scale.
+   - Improve IT productivity: No end of support for traditional on-premises database SW, full automation to enable management at scale.<!--CAF Overlap-->
-   - Increase IT agility: Policy-driven management to give business users access and freedom to operate within defined enterprise-level policies by IT.
+   - Increase IT agility: Policy-driven management to give business users access and freedom to operate within defined enterprise-level policies by IT.<!--CAF Overlap-->

 ### Azure Arc enabled servers & Kubernetes: Infrastructure management customer needs

-- **IT Estate visibility and control**
+- **IT Estate visibility and control**<!--CAF Overlap-->
-   - Customer's need: "I need to be able to see all my resources in a single location and be able to query through them to gain insights."
+   - Customer's need: "I need to be able to see all my resources in a single location and be able to query through them to gain insights."<!--CAF Overlap-->
-- **Cloud-based management**
+- **Cloud-based management**<!--CAF Overlap-->
-   - Customer's need: "I need to be able to modernize my operations by being able to use the same cloud management services on my resources outside of Azure."
+   - Customer's need: "I need to be able to modernize my operations by being able to use the same cloud management services on my resources outside of Azure."<!--CAF Overlap-->
-- **Governance**
+- **Governance**<!--CAF Overlap-->
-   - Customer's need: "I need to be able to ensure consistent configurations in all my resources from a central location."
+   - Customer's need: "I need to be able to ensure consistent configurations in all my resources from a central location."<!--CAF Overlap-->
 - **DevOps and cloud native app deployment flexibility**
    - Customer's need: "I need to be able to deploy apps’ infra through templates and apps’ configurations through GitOps."
 - **Increased flexibility when adopting PaaS**